 Consistent contact with all involved stakeholders

-All the way through the project, I had talks and interviews with all stakeholders involved, to ensure needs were aligned and work alongside one another.
+All the way through the project, I had conversations and interviews with all stakeholders involved, to ensure needs were aligned and work alongside one another.

 Crucial part of strategy